 The Role of Information in Disability Insurance Application: An Analysis of the Social Security Statement Phase-In

-AbstractThis paper exploits a natural experiment in information provision on US Disability Insurance applications: the Social Security Statement.
-Although the effect of the Statement on DI application was negligible in the general Health and Retirement Study population, among those previously reporting a work-limitation, biennial DI application rates approximately doubled.
+AbstractThis paper exploits a natural experiment in information provision on US Disability Insurance (DI) applications: the Social Security statement.
+Although the effect of the statement on DI application was negligible in the general health and retirement study population, among those previously reporting a work limitation, biennial DI application rates approximately doubled.
 This effect was driven by previously uninformed individuals.
-Additional analyses show these were new applicants and were no less likely to be accepted onto DI, accounting for a substantial fraction of the rise in DI rolls from 1994 to 2004 and indicating the importance of informational frictions in disability policy-making.
+Additional analyses show these were new applicants and were no less likely to be accepted onto DI, accounting for a substantial fraction of the rise in DI rolls from 1994 to 2004 and indicating the importance of informational frictions in disability policymaking.

 CitationArmour, Philip.
 2018.
 "The Role of Information in Disability Insurance Application: An Analysis of the Social Security Statement Phase-In."
 American Economic Journal: Economic Policy, 10 (3): 1-41.
 DOI: 10.1257/pol.20160605

 - D83 Search; Learning; Information and Knowledge; Communication; Belief; Unawareness